 The survey asked respondents to select from a list of different attributes that are typically associated with creative leadership.
-The top four attributes were identified by over 50% of respondents, suggesting that these attributes are the workforce's defining attributes of a creative leader.
+The top four attributes were identified by over 50% of respondents, suggesting that these attributes are Australian managements' defining attributes of a creative leader.